mksonkar/obsidian-notes/Web Development/ReactJS/Reacting to input with state.md

 3. **Represent** the state in memory using `useState`.
 4. **Remove** any non-essential states.
 5. **Connect** event handlers to set the state.

+Declarative programming means describing the UI for each visual state, rather than micromanaging the UI (imperative).

+When developing a component:
+1. Identify all its visual states.
+2. Determine the human and computer triggers for the states changes.
+3. Model the state using 'useState'.
+4. Remove non-essential states to avoid bugs and paradoxes.
+	1. Connect the event handlers to set state.